Lateva Woolfork

 Eric Kilbride

-Eric Kilbride (he/him) - Eric has been working with non-profit leaders, youth workers, young people, and their communities across the US and around the world to improve the opportunities and support young people and their families need to thrive for more than 20 years.
+Eric Kilbride (he/him), Secretary/Treasurer - Eric has been working with non-profit leaders, youth workers, young people, and their communities across the US and around the world to improve the opportunities and support young people and their families need to thrive for more than 20 years.
 He developed Community Youth Mapping as an international community and youth engagement strategy to collect, analyze and disseminate information in a myriad of subject areas.
 He also established Youth MakerSpaces as co-design, collaboration spaces within communities, and provided training and technical assistance in Youth Employment and Livelihood, Social Justice, Workforce Development, STEM, Leadership and Civil Society.

 Lily Houghton